How to not pay interest on a credit card

-1. Get a 0% purchase credit card
+1. Look at 0% purchase credit card offers

 2. Maximise your interest-free days